 When the sun, moon, and Earth are aligned (at the time of the new or full moon), the solar tide has an additive effect to the lunar tide, creating extra-high high tides, and very low, low tides these are called spring tides.
 When the sun and moon are at right angles to each other, the solar tide partially cancels out the lunar tide and produces moderate tides known as neap tides.

 During each lunar month, two sets of spring and two sets of neap tides occur.

-The above animation shows the relative positions of the Earth, Sun and Moon through one tide cycle, however the daily tidal movements and Earths rotation are not represented.
-The tidal bulge is somewhat exagerated in this animation, on the real earth the oceans are not continuous hence the bulge is irregular in comparison.
+In the above animation the tidal bulge is somewhat exaggerated, on the real earth the oceans are not continuous hence the bulge is irregular in comparison.

 All tides are composed of both diurnal (once a day) and semi-diurnal (twice a day) components.

 A diurnal tide is characterised by one high water (tide) and one low water (tide) per day.
 Typically with a diurnal tide each successive high or low tide is 24 hours and 50 minutes apart, this is the length of one lunar day.